Sponge city: Key examples

-Luotion River
+Luotian River

 The Luotian River, with a length of about 8 kilometers, has adopted an ecological control method to regulate stormwater.
 As a part of the Luotian Water Comprehensive Regulation Project, the river channel was widened to restore the riparian areas and existing reservoirs were expanded to become storage lakes for rainfall.
 Rainfall was also used as a water supply instead of bypass to the river.
 Data revealed that the sponge city design allowed water quality to increase and flooding to decrease.
 The natural connectivity of the river required communication and planning between cities along the river to be successful.

 Gui-an New District

 One of the pilot cities, the Gui-an New District was established in 2014. $1 billion USD was invested into sponge city design, with an emphasis on pervious paving, as well as 70 monitoring stations.
 However, as of 2022, much of the sponge city design is undeveloped, including the monitoring stations.
 Pervious concrete has been laid down but often not maintained.
 Modeling revealed that flooding risk is lowered but is not entirely eradicated from sponge city design thus far.
 Flood mitigation success is determined by the intensity of the rainfall event.